-Rebecca Wagner and her cousin Joel Brian have plenty to dance about, after placing third in the Victorian Rock ‘n’ Roll Dance Association state titles.By Monique Freer
+Rebecca Wagner and her cousin Joel Brian have plenty to dance about, after placing third in the Victorian Rock ‘n’ Roll Dance Association state titles.MONIQUE FREER May 22, 2013 4:13am

 Rebecca Wagner and her cousin Joel Brian have plenty to dance about, after placing third in the Victorian Rock ‘n’ Roll Dance Association state titles.